 I have to admit, I have mixed reviews about this one.

 I want to start with the things I do like about it.
 The gorgeous fresh scent which makes me feel like I’m at the beach.
 And give it it’s due – it does give a really good exfoliation.

 However, the sea salt in this scrub is really chunky crystals in what I can only describe as an oily cream.
 But it gets under your fingernails and is near impossible to remove.
 Once I sat down in the bath it turned into this gorgeous buttery cream which covered my whole body in the water.
 When I got out, however, it was an entirely different story.

 After I towel dried my skin it felt sticky but dry and irritated at the same time.
 It felt almost as if I’d been waterproofed.
 My skin felt chalky and it made my legs stick together in bed which I absolutely hate.
 The only way I could get rid of it was to shower it off afterwards, which, seems a bit pointless.

 In the end, I ended up exchanging the Mediterranean scrub for something else, as I knew I wouldn’t use it.
 And also I didn’t want it sitting on my shelf for ages going unused.

-Have you used either of these products?
+Have you used any of the Spa of the World products?
 Let me know your thoughts in the comments below!

 If you want to read more about my favourite beauty items, click here.